Breast Masses (Breast Lumps)

 Past medical history should include risk factors for breast cancer, including previous diagnosis of breast cancer, history of radiation therapy to the chest area before age 30 (eg, for Hodgkin lymphoma).
 Family history should note breast cancer in a 1st-degree relative (mother, sister, daughter) and, if family history is positive, whether the relative carried one of the 2 known breast cancer genes, BRCA1 or BRCA2.

 Examination focuses on the breast and adjacent tissue.
-The breast is inspected for skin changes over the area of the mass and for nipple discharge.
+The breast is inspected for skin changes over the area of the mass, nipple inversion (retraction), and nipple discharge.
 Skin changes include erythema, rash, exaggeration of normal skin markings, and trace edema sometimes termed peau d’orange (orange peel).

 The mass is palpated for size, tenderness, consistency (ie, hard or soft, smooth or irregular), and mobility (whether it feels freely mobile or fixed to the skin or chest wall).
 The axillary, supraclavicular, and infraclavicular areas are palpated for masses and adenopathy.